 I bluffed, of course, but clearly I failed to win or influence her: she went with someone else.
 Yet by the time the rejection came down the intertubes I’d already grabbed Carnegie’s book from the library.
 So I went ahead and read it anyway.

-First published in 1936, it should be more properly titled How to Win Clients and Close the Deal because so much of the book is aimed at how to sell yourself and whatever product you’re peddling.
+First published in 1936, the book should be more properly titled How to Win Clients and Close the Deal because so much of it is aimed at how to sell yourself and whatever product you’re peddling.
 The original foreword was buried in the back of the edition I read, and the revelation that Carnegie based it on a public-speaking course for businessmen that he taught at a YMCA is not at all surprising.

 This isn’t a book about being the best bestie you can be.
 It’s a book about hustling.